 Toy around with the timing

 Some dogs simply don’t need multiple meals a day, and are quite content with one.
-If you notice your dog seems set with one feeding session a day, don’t be afraid to adapt your feeding schedule to suit their preferences, and offer them their food when they want to eat — rather than when you think they should.
-Getting all their daily calories is the most important thing, rather than when they get them.
+If you notice your dog seems set with one feeding session a day, don’t be afraid to adapt your feeding schedule to suit their preferences, and offer them their food when they seem more inclined to eat.
+Many veterinary nutrition experts actually tout the benefits of once-a-day feeding for dogs, picky or not.

 Once you find times that they like though, you should stick with it as the consistency helps them learn when they should expect to eat.
 If they’re not interested in a meal, feel free to take it away after a certain period of time — 20-30 minutes is appropriate.
 That way, your dog understands that when food is offered, it’s time to eat it.
 Otherwise, the food goes away.